isurusuranga/DeepMotionNet/README.md

 ## Citing

-If you find this code useful for your research, please consider citing the following paper:
+If you find this code is useful for your research, please consider citing the following paper:

 ```
 @article{wijesinghe2024deep,